pranjal9424/c-programing/wipro/README.md

 Q. 9:

-       all the even number are placed before all the odd number input : 5
+       all the prime number are placed before all the prime number input : 5
                    10 23 67 17 19
            output : 23 67 17 19 10